NlightNFotis/Fotix/README.md

 ## Prerequisites

 To build fotix, you should have a cross-compiler.
-I personally used GCC-4.9 for my development purposes, targeted at i586.
-It goes without saying that you should also have binutils.
-You should also have nasm.
+I personally used `GCC-4.9` for my development purposes, targeted at i586.
+It goes without saying that you should also have `binutils`.
+You can get a basic toolchain installed by running the script at `utils/prepare_toolchain.sh`.
+You should also have `nasm`.

 To build the iso, you should also have installed `grub-mkrescue` and `xorriso`.
 To run the iso, you can use any virtual machine hypervisor, although I personally